1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 ready formulated by Lamarc”
 (Medvedev and Lerner, p.
 35)

-“Lysenko made the abstract assumption that there
-are some periods in the life history of a plant in which en¬
-vironment, by being “assimilated” into the plant, changes its
-heredity.
-At other times, he alleged, the heredity is conserva¬
-tive and unchangeable.”
-(Medvedev and Lerner, p.
-36)

 “Lysenko
 clearly pointed out that “in a general way, it is clear to all